mahaveer-mkj/DecodeLabs-Internship/Project-1-Chatbot/README.md

 1. **Infinite loop** keeps the conversation alive until an exit condition is met.
 2. **Input sanitization** strips accidental whitespace and normalises case — critical for dictionary lookups where `"Hello"` ≠ `"hello"`.
 3. **Hash map (dictionary)** stores question‑response pairs for O(1) average lookup — the same data structure powering many production chatbots.
-4. **Fallback mechanism** ensures the bot always replies, even when it doesn’t understand the query.
+4. **Fallback mechanism** ensures the bot always replies, even when it doesn't understand the query.

 ---